RavishankerMeghwar/SE-Assignment/README.md

 TITLE: A Human Study of Comprehension and Code Summarization

 AURTHORS: Sean Stapleton, Yashmeet Gambhir, Alexander LeClair, Zachary Eberhart, Westley Weimer, Kevin Leach, Yu Huang

-CONFERENCE: International Conference on Program Comprehension 2020 (13-15 July 2020) PUBLISHED DATE: Tue 14 Jul 2020 02:00 - 02:15 at ICPC - Session 4: Summalization Chair(s): Venera Arnaoudova.
+CONFERENCE: International Conference on Program Comprehension 2020 (13-15 July 2020)

+PUBLISHED DATE: Tue 14 Jul 2020 02:00 - 02:15 at ICPC - Session 4: Summalization Chair(s): Venera Arnaoudova.

                                                          SUMMARY

                                                        INTRODUCTION

 In A Human Study of Comprehension and Code Summarization research paper  the comprehension of human being of source code provided written by others developers , Using other styles, source code comments play an invaluable role in facilitating program comprehension, Short, descriptive summary comments preceding subroutines have been shown to significantly improve programmers’ ability to answer questions about source code.
 Recent work has shown that developers consider comments to be the most important documentation artifacts for software maintenance tasks, other than the source code itself.
 Well documented source code manifestly affects developer productivity both when investigating an existing software project for the first time and when maintaining existing large codebases.

 To address these problems, researchers have proposed numerous techniques to automatically generate summary comments for source code.
 These techniques traditionally rely on elaborate heuristics and templates to generate comments that resemble natural language.
 However, designing these methods can entail substantial human effort and implicit assumptions about the ideal structure of comments (e.g., some Java documentation systems rely on a verb-noun style imposed by the developer).
 In recent years, a new generation of code summarization techniques have emerged that take advantage of deep learning and large, publicly-available code repositories.
 These neural-network-based approaches have demonstrated tremendous promise, as they are capable of producing summaries that are nearly indistinguishable from human-written comments.
 They included that recent advances in deep learning led to summary generation techniques that convert functions or methods to simple english strings that describes the code behaviour.
 This paper contained information about techniques for summarization that are assessed using BLEU score, which measure natural language properties in translational models and second is ROUGE score, which measure overlap with human written text.

 Still, even state-of-the-art neural approaches to code summarization have room for improvement.
 Consider.
 Each example contains a reference comment written by a programmer for a particular method paired with a summary generated using the neural model published by LeClair et al.
-The automatically-generated summaries, while potentially helpful, do not necessarily express what the function does or what its intended purpose is in the same way that the human-written summaries do. they found that human-written summaries help developers comprehend code significantly better (p = 0.029) than machine-generated summaries.
+The automatically-generated summaries, while potentially helpful, do not necessarily express what the function does or what its intended purpose is in the same way that the human-written summaries do.

+They found that human-written summaries help developers comprehend code significantly better (p = 0.029) than machine-generated summaries.
 Human Summary: sorts the specified range of the receiver into ascending numerical order.
 Machine Summary: sorts the receiver according to the order of the order by the.
 Example code snippets, each shown with a Human-written and Machine-generated summary using state-of-the-art neural summarization.
 The intended purpose of the code is not necessarily reflected in the machine-generated summaries or the associated BLEU scores.